 Even if you already are a Master student, you’ll have to complete the application process for the master’s program like every applicant and you’ll be able to commence the program in the winter semester only.
 Upon enrollment, you may apply for recognition of your Master degree courses.
 This is only possible for those courses that are considered identical to the respective courses in MSc BmN.
 It is up to the respective professor to decide on whether your request will be accepted.
 Please do not ask whether any of your courses will be recognized before you enroll into MSc BmN!

 - I speak German.
 Can I submit my motivation letter in German or can the interview be held in German?

 Since the MSc Biomedical Neuroscience program is taught in English, proficiency of the English language is mandatory.
 Therefore, your motivation letter has to be written in English and the interview will be conducted in English, as well.

 - Can I send my application documents via e-mail?

 We do not accept any application documents sent via e-mail.
-All documents have to be sent as either originals or certified/notarized copies.
+All documents have to be uploaded in TUMonline or sent as either originals or certified/notarized copies.